viamrobotics/docs/docs/tutorials/motion/accessing-and-moving-robot-arm.md

 In this way, you can quickly adjust one or more elements of position AND orientation simultaneously, by modifying other elements of the original arm pose.

 For all motion actions taken in this tutorial, there may be joint positions or poses that are unreachable for particular reasons (potential collisions, a pose in space is unreachable because the arm is too short).
-Keep an eye on your client script's feedback and the `viam-server` logs for any issues that may arise.
+Regularly check your client script's feedback and the `viam-server` logs for any issues that may arise.

 ## Next Steps and References